AlgoCompSynth/eikosany/README.md

 to ***complement*** other microtonal composition tools, not replace any of them.

-About the name: the *Eikosany* is a 20-note scale derived by Erv Wilson from the first six odd harmonics in the harmonic series - 1, 3, 5, 7, 9 and 11.
+About the name: an *Eikosany* is a 20-note scale derived by Erv Wilson from the six harmonic factors.
+Although any six factors can be used, the most commonly encounterered Eikosany uses the first six odd numbers: 1, 3, 5, 7, 9 and 11.

 ## Other tools